Visiting Scientist at Los Alamos National Laboratory

 I earned my Ph.D. in November 2002 in the Computer Systems Laboratory, Department of Electrical Engineering, Stanford University.
 At Stanford I was a member of the Concurrent VLSI Architecture Group and the Computer Graphics Laboratory.
 I was an architect of the Imagine Stream Processor, working closely with the Imagine team and my advisor, Bill Dally.
 My dissertation research explored polygon rendering on stream architectures such as Imagine.
 My CV (with publication list) can be found here (pdf).

-Due to a recent paper with Michael Mitzenmacher, my Erdős number is now 3 (Erdős to Joel Spencer to Michael Mitzenmacher to me, and also Erdős to Peter Winkler to Joe Kniss to me).
-I am now actively figuring out how to get an Erdős-Bacon number; anyone who can get me in a movie with Kevin Bacon can join me as an author on the paper of your choice*.
+My Erdős number is 3 (Erdős to Joel Spencer to Michael Mitzenmacher to me, and also Erdős to Peter Winkler to Joe Kniss to me).
+I also appeared in the documentary Ivory Tower, with an actor credit, with my boss, Governor Jerry Brown, who appeared in The Last Party with William (“Billy”) Baldwin, who was in Flatliners with the one and only Kevin Bacon.
+Documentaries aren't quite kosher for a real Bacon number, so I'm still going to work on an non-documentary actor credit, but it's at least a quasi-Erdős-Bacon number of 6.
+My offer still stands: anyone who can get me in a movie with Kevin Bacon can join me as an author on the paper of your choice*.

 *: To promotion and tenure committees: Not a serious offer†.

 Last updated .